 Here is How I Break Down my Stay at Home Mom Schedule

 - 6:45 AM: Everyone will be waking up around this time.
-If you have early risers like my kids, set this as the time they are allowed to come out of their room.
-If they wake up before this time then they can have quite alone time in their room.
-Routines will vary for every family depending on what needs to be done and different ages, but set up a morning routine that works for yours best.
+If you have early risers like my kids, set this as the time they can come out of their room.
+If they wake up before this time then they can have quiet alone time in their room.
+Routines will vary for every family depending on what needs to be done and different ages but set up a morning routine that works for you.
 This will include making their own beds, getting dressed, brushing teeth, and doing hair.

 - 8:30 AM: Whether all your kids are in school or your toddlers are still at home, let this be a quiet time.
 They can color, read a book, or maybe even watch a little TV.
 As for mom, this is a good time to throw some clothes in the laundry or do the dishes.